Puchaczov/Musoq/README.md

 - `Format`
 - `CountOfLines`
 - `CountOfNotEmptyLines`
+- `Compress`

 ## Please, be aware of

 As the language looks like sql, it doesn't mean it is SQL compliant.
-It uses SQL syntax and repeats it's behaviour hoverwer, some differences may appear.
-I will also implement some experimental syntax and behaviours that are not used by database engines.
+It uses SQL syntax and repeats some of it's behaviour hoverwer, some differences may appear.
+It will also implement some experimental syntax and behaviours that are not used by database engines.

 Hopefully, I will list all of this incompatibilities here